 This isn’t reserved just for business reading or inspirational reading.
 Many successful people find value in information from a variety of sources, believing it helps fuel greater creativity and passion in their lives.

-Sarah Mitchell, a Director in our San Francisco office, agrees: “I almost always read for 30 minutes before bed, typically fiction or, if it’s nonfiction, something not related to business.
-If I’ve got a big day or I’m feeling the stress, I will spend part of my evening preparing for the next day and then, 30 minutes before lights out, I put down my phone, shut down the laptop, and relax my brain with a book.
+Sarah Mitchell, a Director in our San Francisco office, agrees: “I almost always read for 30 minutes before bed-typically fiction or, if it’s nonfiction, something unrelated to business.
+If I’ve got a big day or I’m feeling stressed, I will spend part of my evening preparing for the next day, and then, 30 minutes before lights out, I put down my phone, shut down the laptop, and relax my brain with a book.
 This helps me sleep better and gives my brain a needed timeout so I can wake up fresh in the morning.”

-Reflect on the good things from the day
+9. Reflect on the good things from the day

-It’s easy to fall into the trap of replaying negative situations that you wish you had handled differently.
+It’s easy to fall into the trap of replaying negative situations you wish you had handled differently.
 Instead, take time just before bed to reflect on or write down three good things that happened during the day.
-Focus on the positive moments and celebrate the successes, even if they were few and far between.
+Focus on the positive moments and celebrate the successes, even if they are few and far between.

 Jennifer Hill, Startup Advisory and Venture Lawyer at Gunderson Dettmer LLP, says she takes “two minutes to stretch, align my posture and think of the three things that I am grateful for and proud of today.
 (Yes, I really do this.)
 It sends me off to sleep peacefully and with positive thoughts.”